JossArchived/SquidGame/README.md

 ## 📜 LICENSE

-This game is licensed under the [Apache License 2.0](https://github.com/Josscoder/SquidGame/blob/main/LICENSE), this game was completely created by Josscoder (Luciano Mejia)
+This game is licensed under the [Apache License 2.0](https://github.com/Josscoder/SquidGame/blob/main/LICENSE), this game was completely created by Josscoder (José Luciano Mejia Arias)